 Investigations?
 Explain the paradox carefully, and use

 - What is the Sapir-Whorf hypothesis?
-How does Whorf suggest
+What two

 - What did Kempton and Kay show (or not show) with their

 confirm it, or disconfirm it?
 What two experiments did they